 - School hours are from 7:50 AM to 3:15 PM.
-Families may arrive as early as 7:30 AM. - At 7:30, children who are to eat breakfast will sign in with program staff in the cafeteria.
-Families arriving between 7:30 AM and 7:50 AM who are not eating breakfast will arrive at the Minter Lane entrance. - Please take your child to the restroom before signing them in with our staff. - Support staff are available to monitor breakfast care from 7:30 AM until 7:50 AM.
-If you arrive at 7:50 AM or later, you must stay until your child is finished eating, walk your child to class and sign him/her in with classroom staff. - Classrooms open at 7:50 AM. - Families arriving between 7:50 AM and 8:14 AM will drop their child off at the building entrance of their classroom. - Families are considered tardy at 8:15 AM.
+Families may arrive as early as 7:30 AM. - At 7:30, children who are to eat breakfast will bring their child to the cafeteria on Sherry Lane.
+Families arriving between 7:30 AM and 7:50 AM who are not eating breakfast will arrive at the Minter Lane entrance. - Please take your child to the restroom before they arrive at school. - Support staff are available to monitor breakfast care from 7:30 AM until 7:50 AM.
+If you arrive at 8:00 AM or later, you will go to the front office for drop off.
+From there, support staff will take your child to breakfast (if needed). - Classrooms open at 7:50 AM. - Families arriving between 7:50 AM and 8:14 AM will drop their child off at the building entrance of their hallway. - Families are considered tardy at 8:15 AM.
 At that time, a tardy pass is required from the office in order to sign your child into the classroom.